 POLS 801 Quantitative Data Analysis

 Introduction to quantitative data analysis, including types of data commonly used in political studies, appropriate methods for analyzing each type, and best practices in data management.
 Students will develop the knowledge and skills necessary to be informed, critical consumers of quantitative research, laying the foundation for further study.
-Winter.
-F. Lu.
+Not offered 2022-23

 EXCLUSION: SOCY 917.
 In addition, this course is at an introductory level therefore excludes all higher level courses in probability and statistics from departments such as Economics and Math.